-The company in question is one of India’s largest healthcare organizations, listed on NSE and BSE.
-They offer treatment across all 29 health specialties and operate in homecare and pathology businesses.
+The company in question is one of India’s largest healthcare organisations, listed on NSE and BSE.
+They offer treatment across all 29 health specialities and operate in homecare and pathology businesses.

-A hospital renders services that are both tangible and intangible and hence gauging accurate cost against such services becomes a daunting challenge.
-In addition, the major portion of the cost chunk in a hospital is indirect (approximately more than 40%); therefore, accurate assignment of costs to various procedures, specialities, patients, etc. becomes furthermore cumbersome.
+A hospital renders services that are both tangible and intangible, and hence gauging accurate cost against such services becomes a daunting challenge.
+In addition, a significant portion of the cost chunk in a hospital is indirect (approximately more than 40%).
+Therefore, accurately assigning costs to various procedures, specialities, patients, etc., becomes cumbersome.

-To develop a structured costing decision support system that seamlessly integrates its Administrative, Technical and Financial Information Systems, thereby enabling the creation of timely and effective operational/ financial insights.
-To this end, following accurate cost/ profitability reports should be generated on a real-time basis:
+To develop a structured costing decision support system that seamlessly integrates its Administrative, Technical and Financial Information Systems, enabling the creation of timely and effective operational/ financial insights.
+To this end, the following accurate cost/ profitability reports should be generated on a real-time basis:

-After rigorous deliberations and continuous collaboration with the client for over a period of six months, our team at Chandra Wadhwa & Co. implemented a detailed oriented costing decision support system that integrated and generated data from 6 systems.
-This helped us not only to derive profitability for the above-mentioned key metrics, but also assisted in achieving excellent results in the following domains:
+After rigorous deliberations and continuous collaboration with the client for over six months, our Chandra Wadhwa & Co. team implemented a detailed costing decision support system that integrated and generated data from 6 systems.
+This helped us not only to derive profitability for the above-mentioned key metrics but also assisted in achieving excellent results in the following domains:

-1. Pricing Decisions - DRG-wise contribution analysis facilitate efficiency in determining the recoverability of direct clinical costs and also deciding the price points for various specialities.
+1. Pricing Decisions - DRG-wise contribution analysis facilitates efficiency in determining the recoverability of direct clinical costs and the price points for various specialities.

-2. Strategic Planning/ Management – In general, price capping by regulatory authorities plays a major role in healthcare industry; for example, price fixation under CGHS treatment, COVID 19 RTPCR testing, etc. The support system-generated enabled management to effectively plan cross-subsidization of services based on various factors including profitability, market, geography, demography, industry factors.
-(Refer Exhibit 1)
+2. Strategic Planning/ Management – In general, price capping by regulatory authorities plays a significant role in the healthcare industry; for example, price fixation under CGHS treatment, COVID 19 RTPCR testing, etc. In addition, the support system enabled management to effectively plan cross-subsidisation of services based on various factors, including profitability, market, geography, demography, and industry factors.
+Refer to Exhibit 1.

 In addition, the management could also consciously ensure proper deployment of the right resources/ infrastructure at the right location; for example, the pneumatic tube system (used for transferring samples, medicines, reports, etc.) was not installed in a small bedded capacity hospital.